 Take a Picture with the "Welcome to Fabulous Las Vegas" Sign

-Be sure to visit the famous Las Vegas landmark, designed by Betty Willis and located on the southern end of the Strip, to snap a picture with the sign as a backdrop for a memorable photo opp.
+If there's one free thing you visit in Vegas, it should probably be this world-famous Las Vegas landmark, designed by Betty Willis and located on the southern end of the Strip.
+Snapping a picture with the sign as a backdrop is a must-do.

 Friday Art Walk